 For example, these can include being taxed on solar electricity generated as a source of income (this is a ridiculous policy our neighbors in VA have), interconnection fees, pesky admin fees, etc.

-Despite the apparent omnipresence of NC’s regulated monopoly utility overlord Duke Energy (and its rechristened conquest, Duke Energy Progress), there are more than 100 unique utility providers across North Carolina.
+Despite the apparent omnipresence of NC’s regulated monopoly utility, Duke Energy, there are more than 100 unique utility providers across North Carolina.
 NC Utilities are broken into 3 main groups:

 This map shows the approximate service territories for all utilities in North Carolina and lists whether (to our best knowledge at the time of publishing this) they offer net metering.
 For utilities that we work with less frequently, we always research the utility’s policy before designing a solar system so we can avoid horror stories like what happened to this Sanford couple.